JamieBort/Portfolio-Website/README.md

 To that end, this README file outlines what I plan on doing with my [portfolio website](https://jamiebort.github.io/) as I revamp it.

+Note: The index.php and the composer.json files were created solely for the purpose of deploying to Heroku.
+I used this tutorial to do so: https://medium.com/@winnieliang/how-to-run-a-simple-html-css-javascript-application-on-heroku-4e664c541b0b

 ### Business Requirements

 The site shall: